adrianHards/learning-rails/rails/react.md

 # Incomplete

 We are going to create two repositories.
-One for the backend, which will be created with Rails, and another for the frontend, which will created with React.
+One for the backend, which we'll create with Rails, and another for the frontend, which will create with React.
 <br>

 ---